zzxwill/odps/intl.en-US/User Guide/SQL/Operators.md

                     If A is FALSE, TRUE is returned.
 ```

-**Note:** Only the type Boolean can be involved in logic operation and the implicit type conversion is not supported.
+**Note:** Only the type Boolean can be involved in logic operations and the implicit type conversion is not supported.